wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 ```

 Don't edit the file for now, just check the content and exit the editor.

-!!! note
-    The `WIS2BOX_HOST_DATADIR` is mounted as `/data/wis2box/` inside the wis2box-management container by the `docker-compose.yml` file included in the `wis2box-1.0.0rc1` directory.

-    This allows you to share data between the host and the container.

 !!! question "Ingesting data using `wis2box data ingest`"